Benricheson101/silly-web-framework/README.md

 ### What?
 I've had the idea to build something like this for a while, but never did.
-I finally sat down and learned how decorators, and made a silly little web framework.
+I finally sat down and learned how decorators worked, and made a silly little web framework.
 This is not production ready, nor probably ever will be.
 But it's a fun PoC if nothing else.

 ### How?
 Using the [reflect-metadata](https://npm.im/reflect-metadata) API, each decorator stores metadata on the route group.
 The data is later accessed by the Router to properly route requests.
 The router uses [find-my-way](https://npm.im/find-my-way), which can be accessed from `Router#router`.